Nishant-Joshi-Bose/Product-Docker/README.md

 [![Build Status](http://jnkwebhook.ngrok.io/buildStatus/icon?job=Continous_Build_Testing/Eddie_Continuous_Build_Testing_Master)](http://eco2jenkins.bose.com:8080/job/Continous_Build_Testing/job/Eddie_Continuous_Build_Testing_Master/)
 <!-- ngrok is used for secure tunnel so our jenkins server behind our firewall can be accessed from GitHub.
 When the tests are added and a pull request is submitted an automatic jenkins build is initiated.
 When that build is successful or failed it will automatically get updated in the Readme.
 We are using a jenkins plugin that uses API's to update the status of the jenkins build.-->

-This repo contains the source code and tools specific to the Eddie product.
+The source code and tools specific to the Eddie product.

 ![Eddie](misc/product.png)